Migrating to the AWS SDK for Go V2

 Minimum Go Version

-The AWS SDK for Go V2 requires a minimum version of Go 1.15.
-Migration from AWS SDK for Go to AWS SDK for Go V2 might require you to upgrade your application by one or more Go versions.
-The latest version of Go can be downloaded on the Downloads page.
+The AWS SDK for Go V2 requires a minimum Go version of 1.20.
+Migration from v1 to v2 The latest version of Go can be downloaded on the Downloads page.
 See the Release History for more information about each Go version release, and relevant information required for upgrading.

 Modularization